gjtorikian/panda-docs/README.md

  - `-t, --title`: Title of the documentation [Panda: Default Title Here]
  - `--template`: The location of your Jade templates [_./templates/default/layout.jade_].
 Though the path is optional, you must have a valid Jade template _somewhere_.
  - `--assets`: The location of your assets (CSS, Javascript) [_./templates/default/assets_].
- - `--resources`: An array of directories to also copy into the _/out_ directory.
-This is usually used for accompanying or inline images.
  - `--noheader`: Hides the header
  - `--notoc`: Hides the table of contents sidebar
  - `--baseurl` : Base URL of all links